 Sometimes the results are dramatic in session.
 A client may be surprised at the surge of memories and emotions that may come up, seemingly out-of-nowhere.
 Sometimes the client comments that the experience has been like a roller-coaster ride.
-For example, Susan's molestation as a child brought long-forgotten memories to mind.
+For example, Susan’s** molestation as a child brought long-forgotten memories to mind.
 She hyperventilated, cried, and told stories about the sexual abuse she experienced by her uncle when she was nine years old.
-By her third EMDR session, her memories began to include happier events.
-When this came to Susan's attention, she paused, and said, AOh yeah.
+By the third EMDR session, her memories began to include happier events.
+When this came to Susan’s attention, she paused, and said, “Oh yeah.”
 The trauma she experienced had shifted to the part of the brain that stores memories.
 She no longer felt the intense emotional impact of those events that had happened some 38 years ago.
-Evelyn had a similar experience.
-She returned to therapy ten years after her initial start.
-This time she said she was ready to take on the memories of child abuse that had happened to her thirty years ago.
-After her third EMDR session, she experienced a drop in her emotions and was surprised by how rapidly the change had occurred.
-“It should have been harder than that,” she said.

-Susan, and Sam processed their information differently.
+Both Susan and Sam processed their information differently.
 Yet both were not aware that a shift had taken place.
 Both responded in a way that seems typical of many when they realize that something has been reprocessed.
-AOh yeah, they say.
-Or as Evelyn put it, Ait should have been harder than that.
+“Oh yeah,” they say.
+As another client put it, “it should have been harder than that.”

 EMDR continues to prove its efficiency and efficacy as the range of problem areas it helps continues to be identified and researched.
-Meanwhile, Susan, Sam, Evelyn, and all those who have experienced its power are grateful that Dr. Shapiro pursued her observation about her own disturbing thoughts that day after she walked in the park.
+Meanwhile, those who have experienced its power are grateful that Dr. Shapiro pursued her observation about her own disturbing thoughts that day as she walked in the park.